- if you ever want to wear mommy’s make-up, just make sure you don’t eat it. when it’s time to go to bed, I will help you wash it off.

 And now that I am moving through my twenties I am confronted by the falsity of all of this.
 This is because, apparently, I should focus on a husband.
 Apparently a lot of the freedoms I have ever longed for are denied a girl who is unmarried.
 And most importantly, I should find one before I am old and crusty and nobody wants me.
 Which is imminent, and I should be singleminded in this, and promptly give myself over to producing offspring, as dumbly as a breeding mare.

+Never mind the years of education and toil that have coloured so many of my waking moments.
+I’m old enough to bleed and old enough to breed, as they say, so why the fuck aren’t I doing it?
 And this pains me and nettles me so, and in a strangely productive whirl.
 It makes me more determined to do what I want to, and stubbornly affixes me to my ambitions.
 Never in the narrative is the boy told to hurry up before his insides curdle impotently, or to search far and wide because he never may find her, or to put any of those goals on hold and surrender to biological fate.
 No, the onus is always on the girl to paint herself appealingly as well as learn the arts of hoodwink and man trapping, whilst somehow being filled with virtue but also enough book learnin’ to get her through life and into a job that she will throw over or juggle with the demands of home & hearth, and keep up a conversation and learn how to be a sex goddess but also be earthy enough to balance the household budget and scrub the toilet.

 I will never be this supercomputer in the pretty but soon to be past her sell by date shell of woman, and I don’t want to try.
 I don’t like children, so I don’t want to wrestle them into this world on a wave of painkillers and dissatisfaction.
 I can’t cook, I can barely clean and I don’t tolerate shit or being bored.